ethereum/yellowpaper/README.md

 ## Repository Currently Outdated

 The Yellow Paper is out of date.
-It reflects the Ethereum specification up to the [Gray Glacier](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/gray-glacier.md) network upgrade, activated on the Ethereum mainnet at block `15_050_000` (August 2021).
+It reflects the Ethereum specification up to the [Gray Glacier](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/gray-glacier.md) network upgrade, activated on the Ethereum mainnet at block `15_050_000` (June 2022).

 It does **not** contain changes introduced in [Paris](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/paris.md), or any post-merge upgrade.